destbg/SQLite.Framework/README.md

 - **IQueryable interface**: Write LINQ queries against your SQLite database.
 - **Inspired by EF & sqlite-net-pcl**: Familiar patterns with minimal overhead.

-> **⚠️ Experimental**
-> This package is new and not recommended for production use.
-It may change at any point.

 ## Installation

 Install via NuGet: